ViliusDevX/ViliusDevX/README.md

 # ViliusDevX
 > 🖥️ IT Support | 🛡️ SOC Analyst / Blue Team | 📍 Vilnius, Lithuania

-I study cybersecurity with a strong focus on SOC analysis, blue team skills, log investigation, and how attacks are detected in real environments.

 My strongest side is cybersecurity, especially SOC style thinking, SIEM alerts, Windows logs, phishing, malware behavior, Active Directory basics, and incident investigation.

 Right now, I am also steering more toward IT Support, Technical Support and Windows Business Central Support, where I can use my troubleshooting mindset, Windows knowledge, networking basics, documentation habits, and cybersecurity awareness.